opentripplanner/OpenTripPlanner/docs/DevelopersGuide.md

 Github will automatically update issues when commits are merged in: if your commit message includes the text ` fixes #123 `, it will automatically append your message as a comment on the isse and close it.
 If you simply mention ` #123 ` in your message, your message will be appended to the issue but it will remain open.
 Many other expressions exist to close issues via commit messages.
 See [the Github help page on this topic](https://help.github.com/articles/closing-issues-via-commit-messages/).

-### Comments & documentation
+### Code Comments

 As a matter of [policy](http://github.com/opentripplanner/OpenTripPlanner/issues/93), all new methods, classes, and fields should include comments explaining what they are for and any other pertinent information.
 For Java code, the comments should use the [JavaDoc conventions](http://java.sun.com/j2se/javadoc/writingdoccomments).
-When documenting fields with getters and setters, the comments should go with the getter.
 It is best to provide comments that not only explain *what* you did but also *why you did it* while providing some context.
 Please avoid including trivial Javadoc or the empty Javadoc stubs added by IDEs, such as `@param` annotations with no description.

+### Documentation

-An increasing amount of project documentation is now included directly in the OpenTripPlanner repository, rather than a separate wiki.
+Most documentation should be included directly in the OpenTripPlanner repository rather than the Github wiki.
 This allows version control to be applied to documentation as well as program source code.
 All pull requests that change how OTP is used or configured should include changes to the documentation alongside code modifications.
+Pages that help organize development teams or serve as scratchpads can still go [on the wiki](https://github.com/opentripplanner/OpenTripPlanner/wiki), but all documentation that would be of interest to people configuring or using OTP belong [in the repo](https://github.com/opentripplanner/OpenTripPlanner/tree/master/docs).

 The documentation files are in Markdown format and are in the `/docs` directory under the root of the project.
 On every push to the master branch the documentation will be rebuilt and deployed as static pages to our subdomain of